 After having conducted an extensive keyword research and having your keyword rankings goals figured out, it is time to fill them in your textual On-metadata fields (the set of factors that, similarly to the SEO On-page factors, fall under the direct control of the developer).

-Learn more about App Store SEO Factors.
+Learn more about App Store Optimization Factors.

 Title, Short description and Long Description will become your best tools for improving keyword rankings, but they are also affecting the conversion rate to install, so the key is to keep these textual elements extremely attractive and converting for the users that come to see your app’s Google Play Store listing.

 How to Optimize Title for ASO in Google Play

 Title in the Google Play is one of the first element that is visible on the store listing, and it allows to include up to 50 characters.
 The best practice is to keep your brand name short, and include 3-4 (1-2 before the last update) of your most important keywords alongside the brand name.
 This way your Title will be acting as an ASO instrument that improves your rankings for the keywords included in it.

 A model for a perfect Title in the Google Play Store looks like this: Brand Name + Keywords, or Keywords + Brand Name.